20x20 Trade Show Booth Rentals

 Overhead elements matter at the 20x20 level: A hanging sign or overhead lightbox, suspended above your booth, is visible from across the entire show hall.
 At Las Vegas shows where halls cover hundreds of thousands of square feet, a hanging element at 16–20 feet height is one of the most cost-effective visibility investments available.
 Always confirm ceiling height and rigging approval with show management before specifying this element.

-What's Included in a Pure Exhibits 20x20 Island Rental
+What's Included in a Pure Exhibits 20x20 Trade Show Booth Rental

 A 20x20 island exhibit is a significantly more complex logistical undertaking than an inline booth — which is precisely why Pure Exhibits's turnkey model creates so much value at this size.
-You are not coordinating a designer, a fabricator, a shipper, an I&D team, and a show services agent separately.
-You have one project manager accountable for all of it.
+Every 20x20 exhibit booth rental, 20x20 island trade show booth rental, and 20x20 trade show exhibit rental we deliver is a fully managed, single-invoice package.

 Realistic 2026 Pricing for a 20x20 Trade Show Booth Rental